carolwong492/carolwong492.github.io/essays/blast-from-the-past.md

 layout: essay
 type: essay
-title: Blast from the Past and Swan Dive into the Future
+title: Blast from the Past and Baby Step into the Future
 # All dates must be YYYY-MM-DD format!
 date: 2022-01-18
 labels: